Ashokkumar149/soc-ashok2/README.md

 # soc-ashok2
-In this asssigment we have learnt about clustring and some concepts of unsupervised learning
+In this asssigment we have learnt about some concepts of unsupervised learning